PrestaShop/docs/src/content/1.7/benchmark/_index.md

 ## Bench your shop performances

+### Write down your settings

+Write down all the relevant informations which have an impact on your benchmark results:

+- Server configuration (CPU / Memory / Disks...)
+- PHP / Apache / MySQL settings
+- PrestaShop configuration and version

+### Run the frontoffice benchmark
 Create a txt file ```url.txt``` with various urls from your shop: (prepend with the domain of your shop)

 ```text